LLNL/dftracer-utils/docs/source/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with dftracer-utils quickly.
+This guide will help you get started with dftracer utilities quickly.

 Python Quick Start
 ------------------